-pants tallied their cumulative earnings, filled out a short demographic survey, and wrote down the strategies that they used.
-We use the induced value method [15].
+At the conclusion of auctions in each condition participants tallied their cumulative earnings, filled out a short demographic survey, and wrote down the strategies that they used.
+We use the induced value method (Smith 1982).
 Participants were paid based on their experimental profits.

 Table 2 presents the relevant features of the experimental sessions, including mechanisms, number of experimental sessions, the number of participants in each condition and the exchange rates.
-Overall, 13 independent computerized sessions were conducted in the RCGD lab at the University of Michigan from July 2005 to February 2006.
-No participant was used in more than one session, yielding a total of 117 participants across all treatments.
+Overall, 15 independent computerized sessions were conducted in the RCGD lab at the University of Michigan from July 2005 to February 2006.
+No participant was used in more than one session, yielding a total of 135 participants across all treatments.
 Each session lasted approximately two and a half hours.
 In addition to their auction earnings, participants could win or lose money based on their quiz answers.
 A participant with fully correct answers gets up to \$5.
-The average earning (including quiz award and a \$10 showup fee) was \$33.64, and the standard deviation was \$16.39.
+The average earning (including quiz award and a \$10 showup fee) was \$34.44, and the standard deviation was \$16.21.
 Data are available from the authors upon request.

-4. RESULTS
+4. Results